paoloose/pelauncher/README.md

-# Java Launcher
+# PELauncher: a Minecraft Launcher

-Minimal Java Launcher with no known spyware bundled.
+Minimalist Minecraft Launcher with no known spyware bundled.

 Supported platforms: